sciyen/ResearchHelper/README.md

 - Unclassified documents will not shown in the tags.
 As mentioned in [#2](https://github.com/sciyen/ResearchHelper/issues/2).
 - The call number may be occupied by some useful information (usually in the literature of the book type), if it is used as a reference number field.
 As mentioned in [#2](https://github.com/sciyen/ResearchHelper/issues/2).
 - Enhance user interface

+## Recommended method for debugging
+[This vscode extension](https://marketplace.visualstudio.com/items?itemName=peakchen90.open-html-in-browser) allows you to host the files with local server.
+And
+[this chrome extension](https://chrome.google.com/webstore/detail/disable-content-security/ieelmcmcagommplceebfedjlakkhpden/) allow you to add plugins from arbitary sources.
+Thus, you can debug in local without pushing, which have been tested in windows 10 WSL 1.0.